saneshashank/Reference-Links/README.md

 # Reference-Links
 This repository contains a curated list of articles for ML/AI/NLP.
+I have browsed many of these articles while researching on problems that I have faced while applying ML to industry problems and could be useful to other practitioners as well.
+Although I have tried to arrange the topics at high level, there is not strict sequence to the references present.

 ## General trivia about basic DS libraries
 * matplotlib plotting in 2D and 3D: http://nbviewer.jupyter.org/github/jrjohansson/scientific-python-lectures/blob/master/Lecture-4-Matplotlib.ipynb